SarpongAbasimi/CV/README.md

 ## Skills

 - **Communication: great at listening, speaking, writing and teaching**
-> I enjoy writing and blogging about technologies that I learn.
+> I enjoy writing and [blogging](https://medium.com/@1550707241489) about technologies that I learn.
 This is really important because not only does it assures me that I truly understand the technology, it might also be useful to somebody somewhere searching on the internet for answers to a technology.
 I also enjoy reading books, primarily self-improvement, technology and life.
-Blog

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.